-The provision for income tax represents income tax paid and payable for the current year plus the changes in the deferred income tax assets and liabilities during the years.
+The provision for income tax represents income tax paid and payable for the current year plus changes in the deferred income tax assets and liabilities during the years.
 Deferred income tax assets are recognized for net operating loss carryforwards, research and development credits, and temporary differences.
 The Company believes that uncertainty exists regarding the realizability of certain deferred income tax assets and, accordingly, has established a valuation allowance for those deferred income tax assets to the extent the realizability is not deemed to be more likely than not.
 Deferred income tax assets and liabilities are measured using enacted tax rates.
-The Company has classified deferred tax assets and liabilities as noncurrent on the consolidated balance sheets as of December 31, 2015 and 2014 as the Company has early adopted Accounting Standards Update ("ASU") 2015-17, Balance Sheet Classification of Deferred Taxes, on a retrospective basis.

 The Company utilizes a two step approach to recognizing and measuring uncertain tax positions.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates it is more likely than not that the position will be sustained in a dispute with taxing authorities, including resolution of related appeals or litigation processes, if any.
 The second step is to measure the tax benefit as the largest amount which is more than 50% likely of being realized upon ultimate settlement.
+Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.
+The Company records interest and penalties related to unrecognized tax benefits in income tax expense.